 If you satisfy these conditions, you can apply for a permanent residence as an EU Blue Card holder.
 Read about my experience and the process here.

-- In 21 months.
-You have paid 21 months of pension contributions and have basic German knowledge (B1 on CEFR level)
+In 21 months.
+You have paid 21 months of pension contributions and have basic German knowledge (B1 on CEFR level) (read my B1 German Exam experience)

 Path to German Citizenship

 To get German Citizenship, it takes 8 years of residence and you must show proficiency of German at B1 level.
-Holding a Blue card counts towards that period.
+Holding it counts towards that period.
 You require passing the German Citizenship test (Einbürgerungstest).

 Appointments for Blue Card